 the end of course examination and/or state SOL (Standards of Learning)

-A. Midterm and Final Exams are taken with the
+A. Final Exams are taken with the

 VHS instructor in a proctored environment.
 The exam is online, but the student

 reports in person to the testing location with a Photo ID to take the exam.
 If

 you are out of town, or have a valid conflict, on the exam date, you can use an approved external proctor. (*exceptions: HPE I and Econ/Finance) Students take their SOL exam via their base school in the spring and fall sessions.
 In the summer session, students take the SOL exam at the location of the traditional summer program.
 The SOL exam must be taken to earn the VHS course credit unless the student has previously passed the SOL.
 Students can earn a final exam exemption if they pass the SOL exam during the session.

 The midterm has been replaced by an online Benchmark Assessment (20%) that is taken online but contains a student video assignment for authenticity.

 Q. Can I work at my own pace in

 A. Yes and no. The courses have deadlines (daily or